romqrq/dobi/README.md

 ### Acknowledgements

-- I got inspiration from MEO Smart Home (https://www.meo.pt) and SB ITAV (https://www.stevenbrennanit.com/smarthome) and used these two websites as references to what to include or leave out of my project.
+- I got inspiration from  [Apple](www.apple.com), [MEO Smart Home](https://www.meo.pt) and [SB ITAV](https://www.stevenbrennanit.com/smarthome)  and used these websites as visual references and to help me deciding what to include or leave out of my project.
 I used my experience as user on their website to try to find out which features were attractive and useful for me as a user and potential customer and ultimately bring these conclusions as building blocks for my project.